claranet/terraform-signalfx-detectors/docs/development.md

 ## Requirements

-First of all you have to [setup your environment](./environment.md) to have every required dependencies available to run useful commands detailled below.
+First of all you have to [setup your environment](./environment.md) to have every required dependencies available to run useful commands detailed below.

 ## Scripts